-And Beneath It All Flows Liquid Fire, Film Still, 2019
+And Beneath It All Flows Liquid Fire, Video Still, 2019

 In this film, Charrière’s fountain depicts an absurd state that implies the coexistence of opposite elements, water and fire.
 The artist turns the traditional iconography of the fountain on its head in symbolic terms too: the connection with water and the concept of a spring of life now dominated by flames.
 Fire has an ambiguous meaning, for it is not just an element of destruction but is also considered humankind’s oldest conquest, corresponding to the beginning of civilization.
 It is no coincidence that Charrière juxtaposes the remote locations of the glacial landscape not only with the element of fire, but also with the ancient symbol of its earliest settlements: the fountain.